A fresh new look at Codependency

 Learn about codependency, relationships and the hierarchies you perhaps never knew about in your own relationships.

 It’s probably “codependent” of me to believe that I alone can strike the term codependency from the English language.
-It’s entrenched in the addiction vernacular, and though defined in many, many ways depending on which symptoms a person selects from the vast lists, has been implemented into the self concepts of many.
+It’s entrenched in the obsession vernacular, and though defined in many, many ways depending on which symptoms a person selects from the vast lists, has been implemented into the self concepts of many.
 I’m sure the codependency books critiqued in this essay, like all self help books, were written with good intentions, the hope that people’s lives would be improved.
 If your life feels better for having read and followed through with the recommendations of these authors, who am I to try to take that away.
 My article was written primarily as a caveat, a warning that what appears right and good on the surface, may have unhealthy ramifications in the long run if taken on to aggressively, a warning that just because a self-help author mandates one path to happiness, doesn’t make it accurate.

-As opposed to swallowing the codependency idea whole, I encourage those struggling with problematic relationships or a family member’s addictive behavior to use the basic advice of AA, “one step at a time.”
+As opposed to swallowing the codependency idea whole, I encourage those struggling with problematic relationships or a family member’s crazy behavior to use the basic advice of AA, “one step at a time.”
 The codependency idea is so broad that it is possible to extract useful principles and guidance from it.
 Given the lack of scientific drive behind this concept it behooves you to examine all aspects of your life which are being addressed by this concept.
 Just because one component of the codependency mind set hits home, doesn’t mean you have to engulf the entire world view.

 Re-defining Codependency.
 3 ways to look at Codependency

-1.Leave the term in the realm of addiction.
+1.Leave the term in the realm of obsession.
 The codependency idea was designed to help spouses and families of alcoholics and drug users.
 In this realm it appears to have some implications.
-Some of the advice in these books may be useful in helping to make sobriety easier for the addicted person .
+Some of the advice in these books may be useful in helping to make sobriety easier for the ill person .
 However, with regard to the use of the term for people who have relationship problems or who have difficulty putting themselves first, or who are dysphoric, there are many more specific terms which afford the sufferer some practical tools, without having to incorporate the disease idea, or “purging the unconscious.”
 Earlier I mentioned specific treatments, mostly in the cognitive-behavioral realm for addressing such problems as anxiety, depression, anger control, relationships problems.
 These we use at our healing center in South Africa.
 Before tossing your whole system of values and making the plunge into the recovery lifestyle, consider less invasive measures.

 If they prove insufficient, up the ante.
 The treatment tiering approach at our wellness center for example is very appropriate here.
 In the realm of medicine, least invasive treatments are usually tried first, and when proven insufficient or inadequate treatment intensity is increased.
 Arthritis is an analogy I usually use.
 A competent MD would not prescribe joint replacement as an initial treatment for painful joints.
 She would first attempt less potentially dangerous treatments, such as non-steroid anti-inflamitories.
 If these prove insufficient, she might try steroids, then up to more intense drugs with potential side effects and so on.
 I believe the treatment tiering model is relevant to all psychological problems.
 Consider the least invasive and most potentially effective intervention first, not the most drastic.